SD2E/sbh-metrics/README-reactor.md

 # First, login to docker hub so the image can be pushed
 docker login

+# Make sure you have a fresh token at TACC
+auth-tokens-refresh

 # Next, deploy the actor
 abaco deploy
 ```